b-bassler/data-driven-control/README.md

 .
-├── experiments/      # Contains all executable experiment scripts │   ├── single_runs/  # Scripts for isolated test runs of individual methods │   └── ...           # Scripts for meta-analyses (Monte Carlo, Coverage)
+├── experiments/      # Contains all executable experiment scripts │   ├── single_runs/  # Scripts for isolated test runs of individual methods │   └── ...
-├── reporting/        # Scripts for post-simulation analysis and visualization ├── src/              # Core library with all reusable functions and classes ├── results/          # Output directory for all generated artifacts (CSVs, plots) ├── data/             # Directory for temporary, generated datasets
+├── analysis/        # Scripts for post-simulation analysis and visualization ├── src/              # Core library with all reusable functions and classes ├── results/          # Output directory for all generated artifacts (CSVs, plots) ├── data/             # Directory for temporary, generated datasets